GSto/digital-garden/notes/intellectual activism.md

 # Intellectual Activism

 > "Undertaking activities that are not in themselves scholarship or science.
 These activities do not create new knowledge, but make existing knowledge more accessible, understandable, useful, or enjoyable to others.
-They create the conditions for fresh discoveries or stimulate others to discover." - Ronald Gross, Independent Scholars Handbook
+They create the conditions for fresh discoveries or stimulate others to discover." <footer>Ronald Gross, _"Independent Scholars Handbook"_</footer>

 Examples of Intellectual Activism